bihor/fp_masterquiz/README.md

 Changes in 6.1.1:
 - Bugfix: tasks fixed.

-Changes in 6.2.0:
+Changes in 7.0.0:
+- Breaking: PlugIns changed from list_type to CType.
+You need to execute the Upgrade Wizard to change your PlugIns.
+- Breaking: due to a TYPO3 bug (issues/105135), the Ajax-Version is not working anymore!
-- Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.
+- Breaking: layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to legend.
 - Documentation translated to german.

 You find the whole changelog here: